Pandora Papers leak prompts calls for action in Asia - NewsBreak

 Pandora Papers leak prompts calls for action in Asia

-BANGKOK — (AP) — Malaysia's main opposition leader called Monday for information found in the Pandora Papers data leak to be discussed in Parliament, after learning the country's former finance minister and several current officials might have been involved with offshore firms set up in tax havens.
+Malaysia s main opposition leader called Monday for information found in the Pandora Papers data leak to be discussed in Parliament after learning the country's former finance minister and several current officials might have been involved with offshore firms set up in tax havens.

 Opposition leader Anwar Ibrahim asked for a debate of this “urgent issue, as it has mentioned some big names in the country.”
 He identified former Finance Minister Daim Zainudddin as well as current Finance Minister Tengku Zafrul Aziz and three other politicians.